WICG/scroll-to-text-fragment/README.md

 (e.g. #page=12) or [CSV](https://tools.ietf.org/html/rfc7111#section-2) (e.g.
 #row=4).

-The _targetText_ keyword will identify a block of text that should be scrolled into view.
+The _text_ keyword will identify a block of text that should be scrolled into view.
 The provided text is be percent-decoded before matching.
-Dash (-), ampersand (&), and comma (,) characters in text snippets must be percent-encoded to avoid being interpreted as part of the targetText syntax.
+Dash (-), ampersand (&), and comma (,) characters in text snippets must be percent-encoded to avoid being interpreted as part of the text fragment directive syntax.

 The [URL standard](https://url.spec.whatwg.org/) specifies that a fragment can contain [URL code points](https://url.spec.whatwg.org/#url-code-points), as